dcpedit/mod-mmm/README.md

 Now place a switch + keycap at the corner of every section of the keyboard (ex: Esc, F1, ~, Ctrl, Print, Num-Lock, Num-Enter, etc).
 Put the top of the Model-M case on and make sure it's aligned and fully seated with no gaps.
 Carefully shift the PCB around slightly to get the keycaps to be in the correct position with equal amounts of spacing from the keycap to the case walls.
 Basically you're trying to center the PCB by eye-balling at the keycap gaps.

 With the PCB now centered, remove the top of the case and begin screwing in all the mounting screws.
 I'd suggest starting near the center and spiral outwards towards the edges.
+If you run into the problem where the top and bottom screws bump into each other inside the standoff, you may need to add an insulated washer to the bottom screw.
 After you're done, remove the steel backplate from the bottom of the case and tighten all the screws on the back.
 If you feel that the standoffs are just spinning while you're turning the screw, just squeeze the PCB and backplate together so that it pinches the standoff and keeps it from spinning.

 NOTE:  I noticed that the vertical 2u stabs in the numpad were blocking some of the screw holes in rev 1 of the PCB.
 I flipped the stabs in rev 2 which is the version in the repo.